j-pel/512_contests/README.md

 - LocOS runs properly on Bochs and on bare metal.

 # NNew
-This is an attempt prepared for the [https://contest.flatassembler.net/](20th anniversary of flat assembler) contest.
+This is an attempt prepared for the [20th anniversary of flat assembler](https://contest.flatassembler.net/) contest.